wooorm/mathml-tag-names/readme.md

 This is a list of MathML tag names.
 It includes all tag names from [MathML 1][mathml1], [MathML 2][mathml2], and [MathML 3][mathml3].
-The repo is includes scripts to regenerate the data from the specs.
+The repo includes scripts to regenerate the data from the specs.

 ## When should I use this?